TJUMMG/3DFP_FCGAN/README.md

 ### 1. Dataset

 For CelebA: download the cropped face images.
-For CelebA HQ: dowmload the face images and run ``
+For CelebA HQ: dowmload the face images and then run `cropped_image.py` to generate cropped face images.

+### 2. pretrained model